metno/uEMEP/docs/user_guide/tutorial.md

 !
 Set to contrain the lower bound for stable Monin-Obukhov length lowest_stable_L = 25.0

 !
-Set to contrain the upper bound for unstable Monin-Obukhob length lowest_unstable_L = -10.0
+Set to contrain the upper bound for unstable Monin-Obukhov length lowest_unstable_L = -10.0
 ```